ricard0lopes/Portswigger-Academy/Sql-Injection/4-Examining-the-database.md

 8.0.15
 ```

-Note: Although I'm showing how to solve all the labs using the browser, Burp Suite is a way faster solution, special using Burp Repeater
+Note: Although I'm showing how to solve all the labs using the browser, Burp Suite is a way faster solution, special using Burp Repeater.